ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The preceding phase of processing results in a list of candidate subjects.
-If the list is empty, Clarity was unable to find a subject.
+If the list is empty, ClarityNLP was unable to find a subject.
 If the list is nonempty, any duplicates are removed.
 If only one subject remains it is chosen as the subject.